+the needs of its stakeholders. - The school's programme is culturally relevant and appropriately staffed by nationals. - The school fosters a Christian mind and world view that can apply theological knowledge to context.

+Response

+Docum nentation

-Please attach to your membership application
+Please a attach to your membership application

-- □ The mission statement of the school or organisation - $\hfill\square$ A copy of the school's programme of study or materials describing the activities of the organisation - □ A copy of the school's catalogue - □ An acceptable letter of reference (ie. from another EEAA member school, national Evangelical Alliance, etc.) to determine that the school is in good standing in its local evangelical context - □ (for organizations only) General brochures describing operations.
+□ The mission statement of the school or organisation □ A copy of the school's programme of study or materials describing the activities of the organisation □ A copy of the school's catalogue □ An acceptable letter of reference (ie. from another ECTE member school, national Evangelical Alliance, etc.) to determine that the school is in good standing in its local evangelical context □ (for organizations only) General brochures describing operations.

-Name and address of school accountant for invoicing Name of Principal or President
+and address of school ntant for invoicing

+Name of Principal or President

-Signature and stamp or seal
+Signatu re and stamp or seal

+Currer nt Date

+email atta must be downloaded in the digital version http://ECTE.eu/downloads-and-tools/forms/ and submitted as an achment to office@ECTE.eu and accreditation@ECTE.eu .
+You will be notified when it has been received.
+In case at receive confirmation of reception, please contact the Coordinator.